In light of the XRF test results of their products, this text on the company’s website is more than a little disturbing:

 - Article discussing the toothpastes I use with my family

-- XRF Test Results for “The Dirt” brand (bentonite clay-based) toothpaste
+- XRF test results for “The Dirt” brand (bentonite clay-based) toothpaste

 - Bentonite clay-based baby powder product with unsafe levels of Lead

-For those new to this website:
+For those new to the Lead Safe Mama website:

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
-She is also a mother of Lead-poisoned children (two of her sons were acutely Lead-poisoned in 2005).
-Since 2009, Tamara has been using XRF technology (a scientific method used by the U.S. Consumer Product Safety Commission) to test consumer goods for toxicants (specifically heavy metals — including Lead, Cadmium, Mercury, Antimony, and Arsenic).
-Tamara’s work was featured in Consumer Reports Magazine in February 2023 (March 2023 print edition).
+She is also a mother of Lead-poisoned children (two of her four sons were acutely Lead-poisoned in 2005).

 Thank you for the information.
 For about a month I have been using Vahalla spa organic tooth powder.
 It has the ingredient white kaolin clay.
 Is this a toxic ingredient?
 It’s supposed to be an organic product.
 I feel like we can’t trust anything anymore.
 I’m afraid that I have been using something toxic